Ruin0x11/chroma/README.md

 ```

 ## Contributing
 Animations go in `effects.pde`.
-For information on how to write animations, look [here](../master/doc/Creating_Effects.md).
+For information on how to write animations, read [this](../master/doc/Creating_Effects.md).